 Are you Suffering from Back Pain or Sciatica?

-The team at Function Better Physical Therapy can diagnose and begin treatment with a Free Evaluation!
+The team at Function Better Physical Therapy can diagnose and begin treatment with a Free consultation!
 Simply fill out the contact form and one of our staff will start you on the path to recovery and wellness.

 Back Pain and Sciatica can be persistent and chronic or it can come and go.
 It can be sharp searing pain or it can be a dull and nagging ache.
 Sometimes it can appear spontaneously with no apparent cause and other times it may build gradually and just make your life difficult.
 Regardless of how it presents itself, Back Pain and Sciatica are your body’s warning sign that something is wrong and identifying the actual cause is critical right from the beginning.
 When you ignore the squealing sound on your car as your brake pads are wearing thin, damage spreads to the rotors, gets worse, and costs you much more than it would have if you just replaced the brake pads in the first place.

 Similarly, your nagging Back Pain and Sciatica can lead to many other problems and eventually lead to a surgical case if you don’t take care of it early.

 Medication is a quick fix, but it is far from a solution.
 It can certainly help you get some much needed sleep and it will block your pain temporarily, but don’t stop there.
 You see, if you don’t identify and fix the underlying cause of your Back Pain and Sciatica, it will never go away completely and will likely haunt you for years to come.
 Your absolute best approach is to have a very thorough Spine and Sciatica examination provided by a Doctor of Physical Therapy.